bmuschko/cka-crash-course/exercises/02-install-cluster/instructions.md

 Start the VMs using the command `vagrant up`.
 Depending on the hardware and network connectivity of your machine, this process may take a couple of minutes.
 After you are done with the exercise, shut down the VMs with the command `vagrant destroy -f`.

-## Initializing the Control Plane on Master Node
+## Initializing the Control Plane on Control Plane Node

-1. Shell into master node using the command `vagrant ssh kube-control-plane`.
+1. Shell into control plane node using the command `vagrant ssh kube-control-plane`.
 2. Initializing the control plane using the `kubeadm init` command.
 Provide `172.18.0.0/16` as the IP addresses for the Pod network.
 Use `192.168.56.10` for the IP address the API Server will advertise it's listening on.
 3. After the `init` command finished, run the necessary commands to run the cluster as non-root user.
 4. Install Calico as with the version 3.22 using the command `kubectl apply -f https://docs.projectcalico.org/v3.22/manifests/calico.yaml`.
 For more details on Calico, see the [installation quickstart guide](https://docs.projectcalico.org/getting-started/kubernetes/quickstart).